kiali/kiali/operator/molecule/README.md

 Molecule ships a `default` test scenario which allows to run using `molecule test`.
 That will run the following stages

+   - create (install operators stage)
-   - prepare (install stage)
+   - prepare (install the kiali mesh stages)
    - converge (test stage)
    - destroy stage (uinstall stage)

-If you want to run just the prepare stage you can use `molecule prepare` and if you want to run the destroy stage run `molecule destroy`.
+If you want to run just the create stage you can use `molecule create` and if you want to run the destroy stage run `molecule destroy`.

 If you want to run without the destroy, you can run with `molecule test --destroy never`.